elmunoz42/secret-plot/README.md

 |ToDo|5) Different kinds of plots appear by neighbourhood. | ? |

-## Specifications from version 1.0
+## Specifications from version 1.0 to Port over.
 |Desired Behavior | Example Input | Example Output |
 |:----------------|:-------------:|---------------:|
 |1) User chooses to find a secretPlot and is shown a map| click on "find a secretPlot" | display: map with secretPlot locations|